magnetro1/sh4asm/README.md

-# asm-js-custom README
+# sh4asm README

-This is the README for your extension "asm-js-custom".
+This is the README for your extension "sh4asm".
 After writing up a brief description, we recommend including the following sections.

 ## Features